hussamh10/fetch/README.md

 </h1>

 ## Description
-Fetch allows you to find and open any folder on your computer.
-By indexing your directories and using approximate query matching, Fetch allows you to access your directories at a much higher speed than the built-in Windows search.
+Fetch allows you to find and open folders on your computer by indexing your directories and using approximate query matching, Fetch allows you convenient access to your data at much faster speeds.
 You can also search within subdirectories.

 ## Installation:
-- Download and install the [latest release](https://github.com/hussamh10/fetch/releases/latest) for Windows.
+- Download and install the [latest release](https://github.com/hussamh10/fetch/releases/latest) for your OS.
-- Run Fetch.
+- Start using Ctrl+Space for the first launch.
 - Wait for Fetch to finish indexing.

 ## Features